junobuild/docs/docs/terminology.md

 ## Orbiter

-An orbiter is an optional module you can enable for analytics.
+An Orbiter is an optional module you can enable for analytics.
 It helps you gather valuable, anonymous insights about your users.

 ## Principal